As Above, So Below (film): Plot

-Polymath and archaeologist Scarlett Marlowe continues her dead father's search for the philosopher's stone, a legendary alchemical substance discovered by alchemist Nicolas Flamel.
-The reputed stone can allegedly turn base metals into gold or silver and grant eternal life.
-Scarlett discovers the "Rose Key" artifact in an Iranian cave slated for demolition, but after she sees a vision of a hanged man, the demolition begins, and she narrowly escapes.
+Polymath and archaeologist Scarlett Marlowe continues her late father's search for the legendary philosopher's stone, an alchemical substance discovered by Nicolas Flamel allegedly capable of turning base metals into gold or silver and granting eternal life.
+After obtaining the "Rose Key" artifact in an Iranian cave, she has a vision of a hanged man before escaping.

-Scarlett travels to Paris, and her search becomes the subject of a documentary filmed by Benji.
-She enlists her former boyfriend George as an Aramaic translator.
-Using the key to solve a riddle on Flamel's headstone, they are pointed toward the Catacombs of Paris.
-Unable to legally access a specific tunnel, a stranger points them toward a nearby club to find a cataphile named Papillon who will help them.
-The three visit the club and recruit Papillon, his girlfriend Souxie, and their friend Zed.
+Scarlett travels to Paris, where her search becomes the subject of a documentary filmed by Benji.
+Assisted by her friend, Aramaic translator George, she uses the key to solve a riddle that points them towards the Catacombs of Paris.
+When they are unable to access a specific tunnel, a stranger directs them to a nearby nightclub to find cataphile Papillon.
+Visiting the club, the trio recruit him, his girlfriend Souxie and their friend Zed to assist in their excursion.

-Papillon takes the group to an off-limits entrance.
-George initially refuses to enter but is forced to join them to escape a policeman.
-They encounter singing female cultists, including a woman they saw at the club.
-The group finds a blocked tunnel, which Scarlett insists on taking, but Papillon explains that people go missing after entering, including his friend and fellow cataphile La Taupe.
-The group takes an alternate route through a narrow tunnel, which collapses behind them.
-Inexplicably, they find themselves facing the same blocked tunnel and are forced to go through.
-Inside, they find a bizarrely acting La Taupe who tells them that going further down is the only way out.
-They eventually find a tomb with a preserved Templar Knight, a mound of treasure, and the philosopher's stone.
-Scarlett takes the stone, but when Papillon's group tries to take the treasure, they trigger a trap that causes the ceiling to collapse and seemingly crush La Taupe.
+Papillon leads the group to an off-limits entrance.
+Scarlett insists on taking a shortcut through a side tunnel, causing Papillon to refuse, warning her that people disappear inside, including his own friend, La Taupe.
+After taking an alternative route that collapses behind them, they find themselves facing the same tunnel and are forced to go through it.
+Inside, they find La Taupe, who tells them that going further down is the only way out.
+They eventually find a tomb holding the "philosopher's stone"; Scarlett seizes it, fulfilling her search.
+Papillon's group inadvertently triggers a booby trap that causes the ceiling to collapse and seemingly separates La Taupe.